BrendonLapp/Cyberse-Discord-Bot/README.md

 - ;yugioh *card name* (Returns an image, cardname and banlist status if on the list)

 ## Tech used

 - TypeScript
 - Express
 - Discord.JS
 - Distube.JS

 ## Future Work

+> Currently none.
+But I am open to ideas for more commands to add.